Raven Rocks: Hike the Appalachian Trail to Scenic Views in Bluemont, Virginia

 This rocky outcropping is broken up into three sections with space to settle down on a rock for a snack and more than a few gulps of water to re-hydrate.

-The views of the Blue Ridge Mountains and Shenandoah Valley are fantastic any time of year.
-There’s no need to rush back down to the parking lot.
+Revel in the breathtaking views of the Blue Ridge Mountains and Shenandoah Valley.
+There’s no need to rush back back to the small parking lot.

-Thanks to east-facing views, Raven Rocks is a great sunrise hike.
+Thanks to east-facing views, Raven Rocks is a great hike for sunrise-seekers.
 When you’re ready, simply re-trace your steps back to your car.
 Well done.

-For a longer hike, continue on the northbound Appalachian Trail past Raven Rocks for as long as you like.
+For a longer hike, follow the white blaze on the northbound Appalachian Trail past Raven Rocks.
 Re-trace your steps when you’ve gotten in enough steps.

-For a shorter adventure, opt for the 1.9-mile out-and-back Bears Den hike to a rocky overlook.
-The trailhead is just across bustling Route 7 from Raven Rocks.
+For a short, easy hike, opt for the 1.9-mile out-and-back Bears Den hike to a rocky overlook with great views.
+The trail head is across Route 7 from Raven Rocks.

-As a bonus, the parking lot for this hike is much larger and can accommodate many more vehicles.
+As a bonus, there is a ample parking for this hike in Northern Virginia.
+The parking lot is much larger and can accommodate many more vehicles.

 From the parking area, it took my son and I nearly three hours to hike to the summit, savor the views and return to the car for the return drive home.

-For those eager for a sip or a snack post-hike, look to Bear Chase Brewery.
-This farm brewery is directly across Route 7 from the Raven Rocks parking area.
+For a sip or a snack at the end of the hike, look to Bear Chase Brewery.
+This farm brewery is across Route 7 from the Raven Rocks parking area.

-It’s a fantastic place to relax after a hike while with views across the Shenandoah Valley.
-Look for a large grassy space and inviting Adirondack chairs.
+It’s a great place to relax after a hike with views across the Shenandoah Valley.
+You’ll find a large grassy space for young children and inviting Adirondack chairs.

-Bear Chase Brewery has many craft beers on tap, as well as pizza, pretzels and cornhole.
-It’s a real fan favorite in Loudoun County.
+Bear Chase Brewery serves up craft beer, as well as pizza, pretzels and cornhole.
+For good beer, it’s a popular spot in Loudoun County.